-Name Description Values firstCategory Category of the process the first time it was classified.
-GoodwareMalwarePUPUnknownMonitoring times Number of times the same communication event has occurred in the last hour.
-For two communication events to be considered the same, the following parameters plus the communication direction must be the same: • The process name. • The local IP address of the process. • The process path. • The target IP address of the communication.
+Name Description Values times Number of times the same communication event has occurred in the last hour.
+For two communication events to be considered the same, the following parameters plus the communication direction must be the same: The process name.
+The local IP address of the process.
+The process path.
+The target IP address of the communication.
+The target port of the communication.
 The target port of the communication.
 The first time a communication is detected, an event is sent with the times field set to 1.
 Later, for each hour that passes after the first event, the times field will indicate the number of equal communication events that have occurred in that time span minus 1, along with the date of the last event logged.
 Numeric

-Table 7.9: Description of the events generated by the processes that use the network
+Table 7.9: Description of the events generated by the processes that use the network most connect to.
+For this, you need to follow the steps below: